 Open hours 8.30 am to 4.30 pm.

-• Parental notes to confirm legitimate absence must be provided promptly on your child’s return to school if you have left a message on the pupil absence line.
-A letter would not be needed if you have informed us via email or text.
+- Parental notes to confirm legitimate absence must be provided promptly on your child’s return to school if you have left a message on the pupil absence line.
+Alternatively, medical evidence can be photocopied and used as reason for absence.
+A letter is not necessary if you have informed us via email or text.

-• If a pupil is temporarily unfit for Physical Education a note must be brought from parent of guardian.
+- If a pupil is temporarily unfit for Physical Education a note must be brought from parent or guardian.

 Pupil Absence Changes